Psianturi/near-ft-claim-service/ARTILLERY_TESTING_GUIDE.md

    - Parse Artillery output with `jq '.aggregate' <result>.json`.
    - Note success rate, `errors.ETIMEDOUT`, and latency p95/p99; confirm improvements relative to pre-fix runs.
    - Capture highlights in `ARTILLERY_SANDBOX_RESULTS.md` for historical tracking.

+### After the run (CI or local)

+- Download the JSON artifact referenced by the pipeline log (for CI, use the "Summarize Artillery results" step or the uploaded artifact bundle).
+- Snapshot key metrics (success count, error mix, `p95`/`p99`, mean RPS) into `ARTILLERY_SANDBOX_RESULTS.md` or your notes tracker.
+- Compare against the target assertions (`maxErrorRate`, `p95`, `p99`) and flag regressions immediately.
+- Record environment context: Node version, key count, throttles, and any kernel/sysctl flags applied during the run.

 ## 9. Mitigation playbook